ospalh/3d-printing/Reflectabeschleuniger/135-description.md

-Reflecta Scan 7 scann accelerater
+Reflecta x7-Scan  scan accelerater

-This is a replacement for the Reflecta x7 135 film holder that allows you to quickly push the strips through the digitizer.
+This is a replacement for the Reflecta x7-Scan 135 film holder that allows you to quickly push the strips through the digitizer.

 The point of the small camera based film digitizers is, apart from the price, the speed.
 (Resolution¹ and scratch removal are sacrificed for this.)
 But the standard Reflecta film holders requires a number of steps: